Eatkin/Eatkin/README.md

 ### Inquiries (Proceed with Caution)

-* **Ask me about:** Python, why GUI was a mistake, rolla bollas, general clownery, how automating myself out of a job is going,
+* **Ask me about:** Python, why GUI was a mistake, rolla bollas, general clownery, how automating myself out of a job is going
 * **How to reach me:** Carrier pigeon.
 Or make a pull request.
 Once I had my email here and I hear from more (probably non-existent) SEO experts than there are people on the planet.

 ### Vital Stats & Weird Flexes